polleyda/chronicling-hoosier/README.md

 Project homepage: http://centerfordigschol.github.io/chroniclinghoosier/

 ## My Work
-documentation.Rmd - project documentation for all analysis and visualizations done in R.
+See documentation.Rmd - project documentation for all analysis and visualizations done in R.